 Debates about the relative merits of passive investing too frequently lump equities and fixed income together

 – as if the assumptions, approaches, strategies and outcomes are the same for both asset classes.
 But I would argue they aren’t.
-Especially when you consider that, within the broad fixed income market (represented by the Barclays U.S. Aggregate Bond Index):
+Especially when you consider that, within the broad fixed income market (represented by the Bloomberg U.S. Aggregate Bond Index):

 - precise replication of the index is not possible given the more than 9000 bonds in the index1